trussworks/react-uswds/docs/for_trussels.md

 First of all, we’re so excited you want to be an active maintainer on this project!
 Here are the things you should make sure to do:

 - [ ] Join the #react-uswds Slack channel
-- [ ] Add yourself to the ReactUSWDS weekly check-in (this can be found on the Truss Events calendar)
 - [ ] If you haven't already, be sure to familiarize yourself with this repo, especially the docs on [contributing](./contributing.md) and [recent releases](https://github.com/trussworks/react-uswds/releases)
 - [ ] Open a new PR that adds yourself to the Active Maintainers list in the [readme](../README.md).
   - [ ] _Optional:_ Speak with another active maintainer and request admin privlages to the [Happo Account](https://happo.io/)